DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ---
 $applications-open$

+If you are a trainee on a fee-paying course, you do not need to apply.
+[Learn more about the process for fee paying courses](/non-uk-teachers/get-an-international-relocation-payment#how-trainee-teachers-can-get-the-international-relocation-payment).

 The information on this page is for:

 * non-UK teachers of languages, physics and general or combined science when it includes physics